pmason314/PyPulley/README.md

 ## Installation

-### Prerequisites

-The sole prerequisite for PyPulley is having [pyenv](https://github.com/pyenv/pyenv) installed for Python version management.
+The first prerequisite for PyPulley is having [pyenv](https://github.com/pyenv/pyenv) installed for Python version management.

 Most of the time pyenv can be installed via either: